Divorce Attorneys in Roseville

 Providing Strong Representation across Roseville, Sacramento & Surrounding Areas

 No one enters into marriage thinking that the relationship will end.
 However, it happens far more often than most people would think.
-Dissolution of marriage, more commonly known as a divorce, terminates the spouses’ marriage and resolves all issues between the parties, including property and debt division, spousal and child support, and child custody.
+Dissolution of marriage, more commonly known as a divorce, terminates the spouses’ marriage and resolves all issues between the parties.

 There are only two legal grounds in which the California courts will grant a dissolution of marriage.
 The first is permanent legal incapacity to make decisions, which must be proven.
 The more common grounds for dissolution is that there are irreconcilable differences between the parties and the marriage cannot be saved.